 Some of these books I use in guided groups with the students, meaning that their theme may need a little more thinking to find, others I hand to the students for them to use in their discussions and reflection.
 Which ones depend on the class and the conversations we are having.
 I love how many of these picture books can be found on my other lists, this truly shows just how many times a picture book can be used in a classroom.
 These are investment books, not “just” for fun, and give us a shared experience that will shape our community and conversations all year.

-Note: While I am writing a blurb on what the them of the book is, many of these books have multiple themes, so my blurb is not the the only one.
+Note: While I am writing a blurb on what the theme of the book is, many of these books have multiple themes, so my blurb is not the only one.

 I cried the first time I read Ida, Always by Caron Lewis and Charles Santoso.
 I cried the second time I read it as well.
 With its story of love surpassing death, it is a must add to any classroom.